Tmitchy/wireshark-traffic-Exploration/README.md

 # Conclusion

 This project has established a foundation for understanding the critical importance of implementing security measures against cyberattacks.
 It emphasizes the risks associated with not securing our network and highlights both the technical and non-technical aspects of security.
 The project also explored several open-source tools, such as Wireshark, Nmap, and Linux VM, which are utilized for scanning vulnerabilities and detecting malicious content.
-While the traffic associated with "holiday_agency_evidence.zip" does not indicate any immediate security threats, the traffic related to the Forest Park School PCAP reveals security issues that were identified during the analysis.
+While the traffic associated with `holiday_agency_evidence.pcap.zip` does not indicate any immediate security threats, the traffic related to the `Forest Park School.pcap` reveals security issues that were identified during the analysis.
 Additionally, addressing the recent security breach and preparing for potential future threats requires a comprehensive strategy that combines advanced technical defenses with robust governance, policies, and employee awareness.
 Only through this multi-layered approach can Caribex build resilience against evolving cyber threats.